What is coronavirus?

 Who is high-risk?

-- People with pre-existing medical conditions: heart disease, lung disease, cancer, diabetes, chronic kidney disease, high blood pressure.
+- People with pre-existing medical conditions, such as heart disease, lung disease, cancer, diabetes, chronic kidney disease, and high blood pressure.
 For more information on the pre-existing medical conditions, click here.

 Are children at risk?